enterspeedhq/enterspeed-docs/docs/reference/js/properties.md

 <details><summary>self</summary>

-The self function creates a reference to the current source entity.
-It's basicly a shortcut for `.byOriginId(sourceEntity.originId)`.
+The self method creates a reference to a view created by the specified schema on the current source entity.
+The helper method is equivalent to calling `.byOriginId(sourceEntity.originId)`.

 ```js title="reference by self"
 selfPage: context